raesene/kubeconeu-presentation/_posts/0000-01-02-threat-modelling.md

 Note:

 Threat models are very important in security.
 First question in response to "Is this secure?" is "From what?".
-Also very important when discussing Kubernetes security with developers or other stake holders as they may feel that a deployment is secure when they've explicitly ruled out some threat models (e.g. malicious container)
+Also very important when discussing Kubernetes security with developers or other stake holders as they may feel that a deployment is secure when they've explicitly ruled out some threat models (e.g. an attacker who can get access to a container on your platform)

 --